- Intro offer:60,000 points

 The Chase Sapphire Preferred does not charge any foreign transaction fees.

-The Chase Sapphire Preferred also comes with a complimentary 12-month DoorDash DashPass membership (otherwise $9.99 per month) and up to $60 in credits towards a Peloton membership.
+The Chase Sapphire Preferred comes with a complimentary DoorDash DashPass membership through December 31, 2024. (otherwise $9.99 per month).

 Benefits of the Chase Sapphire Preferred

 The Chase Sapphire Preferred is a solid pick if you want to earn points which you can later redeem for free travel.
-It carries a $95 annual fee, but is significantly lower than some of the other more premium cards in the market, such as the Chase Sapphire Reserve.
-The DoorDash and Peloton credits are another added bonus, especially if you already use those products and services regularly.
+It carries a $95 annual fee, but is significantly lower than some of the more premium cards in the market, such as the Chase Sapphire Reserve.
+And you’ll get a value of 1.25 cents per point when you redeem your rewards for travel through Chase Ultimate Rewards.

 Drawbacks of the Chase Sapphire Preferred